-Let me explain, because this is honestly a great general communication tool!
-You see, our culture often stigmatizes certain behaviors, and you could potentially be wanting to address some of them with your partner as you begin to talk about optimizing fertility.
+Let me explain, because this is honestly a tremendous general communication tool!
+You see, our culture often stigmatizes certain behaviors, and you could potentially want to address some of them with your partner as you begin to talk about optimizing fertility.

 For example, you can employ this “personal & positive” approach to your dialogue if your partner:

 - Smokes or uses recreational drugs

 - Suffers from unchecked conditions, from sleep issues to digestive problems